The last year has been a strain, not only on global economies but also on the mental health of consumers around the world.

 Lululemon [LULU], for one, is a high quality brand with a great direct-to-consumer strategy that will continue to be successful.
 Despite the company likely facing some headwinds from the closing of gyms, its apparel should still be rather popular for many outdoor activities.

-Some of its outdoor businesses like The North Face and Timberland could see a surge in demand come winter.
-VF Corp also owns some other outdoor brands that are not as big of a revenue driver but could benefit from the uptick such as Icebreaker, Smartwool, Reef and Eagle Creek.
+Some of its outdoor businesses like The North Face and Timberland could be seeing a surge in demand now that it's winter.
+VF Corp also owns some other outdoor brands that are not such big revenue drivers but could benefit from the uptick such as Icebreaker, Smartwool, Reef and Eagle Creek.

 The growing demand in direct-to-consumer channels is a focal point for many businesses, particularly Sportsman’s Warehouse [SPWH] and Dick’s Sporting Goods [DKS], as the two wholesale retailers could see a demand uptick.

-Columbia Sportswear [COLM] has long been a favorite operator of mine and carries a smaller market cap at $4.63bn, which I have long seen as an eventual acquisition target.
-Columbia Sportswear trades at 17.7 times earnings and 1.57 times sales with a very strong cash-rich balance sheet.
+Columbia Sportswear [COLM] has long been a favorite operator of mine and carries a smaller market cap at $5.95bn, which I have long seen as an eventual acquisition target.
+Columbia Sportswear trades at a 24.64 forward P/E ratio and 2.34 times sales with a very strong cash-rich balance sheet.

 The main brand under Columbia — Mountain Hardware — is a leader in outdoor apparel, it also happens to be a brand I personally like.
 It also owns SOREL, a footwear brand that has strong growth potential.
 Another adventure brand it owns in prAna.
 It has a strong direct-to-consumer presence with over 40% of sales through that channel.

-Clarus [CLAR] is a very small company I would highlight as a pure play, the $302mn business is focused on skiing, climbing and mountain activities under brands such as Black Diamond, Sierra and PEIPS.
-Clarus trades 17.4 times earnings, 1.36 times sales and has a strong balance sheet.
+Clarus [CLAR] is a very small company I would highlight as a pure play.
+The $504.8m business is focused on skiing, climbing and mountain activities under brands such as Black Diamond, Sierra and PEIPS.
+Clarus trades 18.1 times earnings, 2.4 times sales and has a strong balance sheet.
 Clarus has a history of acquiring brands and has clear plans to drive further growth and margin expansion.

 Fenix Outdoor [FOI-B:SS] and Kathmandu [KMD:NZ] are two potential international plays in this space.
 Fenix owns brands like Fjall Raven, Primus, and Hanwag, while Kathmandu acquired the popular footwear brand Oboz.